verekia/zerocss/README.md

 Yes, writing code in such fashion is similar to writing inline styles, but it is much more elegant, compact, and lets you use **media-queries** and **pseudo-classes**, which you can't do with inline styles.

-It surely does add complexity to your HTML files, but the fact that you don't have any CSS code to write and maintain makes this approach a great compromise.

 You can also define **variables** in JavaScript to name anything you'd like (colors, spacing, fonts...):

 ```html